cnidaire/Master1_Internship/report.md

 keywords: [nifh gene reference database, diazotrophs]
 fontsize: 12pt
 abstract: |
-    Nitrogen is a main block of life however it is a limiting resource on most ocean surfaces and hence nitrogen-fixating bacteria (diazotrophs) have a key role because only they can metabolize di-nitrogen into ammonium with the Nitrogenase protein.
-By studying the populations of diazotrophs we can have a better understanding of past, present, and future climate.
+    Nitrogen is a main block of life however it is a limiting resource on most ocean surfaces and hence nitrogen-fixating bacteria (diazotrophs) have a key role because they are the only lifeform that can metabolize di-nitrogen into ammonium with the Nitrogenase protein.
+By studying the populations of diazotrophs we can gain a better understanding of past, present, and future climate.
 The characterization of these populations is made using a reference database of the *nifH* gene, coding for a sub-unit of the nitrogenase.
-However, the current database is incomplete and leaves a lot of unannotated sequences.
-Creating a new reference database by collecting the annotated *nifH* sequences present in databases such as NCBI, UK-PROT, and Swiss-Prot is hence needed.
+However, the current database is incomplete and comprises a lot of unannotated sequences.
+We present preliminary work to automatically create a new reference database by collecting the annotated *nifH* sequences present in databases such as NCBI, UK-PROT, and Swiss-Prot.
 titlepage: true
 toc-own-page: true
-bibliography: biblio.bib
 ---

 <!-- Voir -->